JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-configure-compilations.md

-Then, for each [Android source set](https://developer.android.com/studio/build/build-variants#sourcesets) compiled for each of the variants, a Kotlin source set is created under that source set name prepended by the target name, like the Kotlin source set `androidDebug` for an Android source set `debug` and the Kotlin target named `android`.
+Then, for each [Android source set](https://developer.android.com/studio/build/build-variants#sourcesets) compiled for each of the variants, a Kotlin source set is created under that source set name prepended by the target name, like the Kotlin source set `androidDebug` for an Android source set `debug` and the Kotlin target named `androidTarget`.
 These Kotlin source sets are added to the variants' compilations accordingly.

 The default source set `commonMain` is added to each production (application or library) variant's compilation.
 The `commonTest` source set is similarly added to the compilations of unit test and instrumented test variants.